- Platform expand_more

 With the Collective, DNDi has replaced numerous storage locations and tools with a centralized repository that can be accessed anywhere, anytime.
 The system’s intuitive user interface and search tools allow stakeholders to find the content they need quickly and easily.
 And DNDi teams use sharelinks and collections to share assets with external stakeholders in just a few clicks.

 A trusted partner

-Through a remote-guided implementation process, the Widen team provided continual virtual support until DNDi was fully prepared to roll out its Collective site.
-Reflecting on this process, DK shared, “Widen was very supportive and flexible during the implementation process and we’re working more efficiently as a result of the Collective.”
+As DNDi prepared to launch their DAM system, the Widen team provided continual support.
+Reflecting on this process, their Digital Content Officer, DK Lee, shared, "Widen was very supportive and flexible during the implementation process and we’re working more efficiently as a result.”

 “Remote working is essential to the nature of our work in global health and DAM software supports that well.
 It also keeps teams connected, enabling us to continue to share with the world stories that need to be told.”